N3X15/failtrain-30wave-popfiles/README.md

 failtrain-30wave-popfiles
 =========================

-Our own special blend of 30wave MvM for TF2.
+These are 30-wave popfiles used for TF2's Mann Versus Machine mode.
+They're used on Failtrain - 30wave MvM (dedi.nexisonline.net:27015).

+Here primarily for tracking and collaboration purposes.